centreon/centreon-archived/doc/fr/developper/writestreamconnector.rst

 given by Broker in a log file.
 We will call our stream connector **bbdo2file.lua**.

-As we said previously, we store this file into the **/usr/share/centreon-broker/lua** directory on the Centreon central server.
+As we said previously, we will store this file into the **/usr/share/centreon-broker/lua** directory on the Centreon central server.

 If the directory does not exist, as root, we can create it with the following